FAQs

 Early medical abortion (EMA) is an option in the first ten weeks of pregnancy, which can be completed at home.

-Medical abortion, is a later abortion procedure usually used after about 14 weeks of pregnancy.
-It is also called, second trimester medical abortion, labour induced abortion or induction of labour.
+Medical abortion, is a later abortion procedure that is an option after about 10 weeks of pregnancy (depends on the provider).
+It's also called second trimester medical abortion, labour induced abortion or induction of labour.
 It involves using medicines to start labour and delivery of the foetus.
 This procedure usually requires a hospital stay.

 -